elixir-europe/beacon-network-ui/README.md

 REACT_APP_KEYCLOAK_CLIENT_SECRET="password of your Keycloak login"
 ```

 You will need to have created your Life Science and Keycloak environments before.

-Take into account that the above file will not be copied to GitHub as it contains keys and for security reasons it should ignored.
+Tip: for Life Science environment, please first [create a user](https://lifescience-ri.eu/ls-login/users/how-to-get-and-use-life-science-id.html) .
+After that you will need to register a service registry in order to be able to administrate your logins.
+Please go [here](https://services.aai.lifescience-ri.eu/spreg/) and ask for a New Service - type OIDC -.

-After that please proceed to execute the next command in order to deploy the UI.
+Now please proceed to execute the next command in order to deploy the UI.

  ```bash
 docker-compose up -d –build